 A. The parties may agree in the Arbitration Agreement or in a separate agreement on the number of Arbitrator and the procedure of their selection.
-In the absence of such an agreement and if there is a difference between them on this matter, the following arrangements and procedure shall apply and the submission by the parties to the Arbitration Centre shall entail their acceptance of the following arrangements:
+In the absence of such an agreement and if there is a difference between them on this matter, the following arrangements and procedure shall apply and the submission by the parties to the Arbitration Center shall entail their acceptance of the following arrangements:

 B. In cases where the parties agreed to appoint a panel of Arbitrators the following procedure shall apply:

-1. Either party shall nominate a co-arbitrator within the time limit fixed by the Centre.
+1. Either party shall nominate a co-arbitrator within the time limit fixed by the Center.
 Thereafter the parties, or their co-arbitrators if the parties so agree, shall within 10 days jointly select the presiding arbitrator.

-2. If the parties do not nominate their co-arbitrator or the presiding arbitrator within the relevant time limit, the Centre shall nominate, as the case may be, the defaulting party’s co-arbitrator or the presiding arbitrator (or both) and introduce him to the parties so that if any party has any objection against the said arbitrator(s) he may submit the same to the Secretariat of the Centre within fifteen (15) days after notification of nomination of the co-arbitrator or the presiding arbitrator.
+2. If the parties do not nominate their co-arbitrator or the presiding arbitrator within the relevant time limit, the Center shall nominate, as the case may be, the defaulting party’s co-arbitrator or the presiding arbitrator (or both) and introduce him to the parties so that if any party has any objection against the said arbitrator(s) he may submit the same to the Secretariat of the Center within fifteen (15) days after notification of nomination of the co-arbitrator or the presiding arbitrator.